-6. Too Young or Too Old
+6. You Are Too Young or Too Old

 Teens are statistically more likely to cause car accidents than the average driver, so insurance companies charge them the highest premiums.
 Drivers who get their license at 16 years old usually see their premiums decrease with every year of experience, however, and age 25 is generally considered a turning point when premiums become considerably lower.